muratk3n/thirdwave/en/README.md

 ---

-This goes to show simple, one-shot, on-the-surface fixes to large problems do not work.

----

 Alex Jones saz Trump cut off external lobbyists but then his circle was carpetbombed with money so they became lobbyists indirectly (\#rogan podcast).
 Could be the case..
 If so, good observation.
 See,